Consolation of Israel

 “Behold, there was a man in Jerusalem, whose name was Simeon.
 He was a devout and just man, waiting for the consolation of Israel; and the Holy Spirit was upon him.”
 Luke 2:25.

-This ancient prophet received a special promise from God that He would not die until he saw the consolation of Israel.
+This ancient priest received a special promise from God that He would not die until he saw the consolation of Israel.
 In his arms, Simeon beheld the blessing and desire of all nations, the consummation of all things, past, present, and future.
-Now the prophet could leave his duty and this world in peace, having seen the fulfillment of God’s promise to him (Luke 2:26, 28; Haggai 2:7; Luke 2:29, 30).
+Now he could leave his duty and this world in peace, having seen the fulfillment of God’s promise to him (Luke 2:26, 28; Haggai 2:7; Luke 2:29, 30).

 Jesus is the consolation of Israel for all who believe in Him.
 He is the desire of all nations, the promised seed of Abraham, Christ the blessing of the whole earth, the Savior who is descended from King David, sitting on David’s throne forever (Genesis 12:2; 1 Chronicles 17:7-14).